 Al-Anon is a support resource for people who are affected by another person’s drinking.
-It is a mutual help group based on the structure and principles of Alcoholics Anonymous but focused on the needs and issues of those who are in close relationships with an alcohol-dependent person.
+It is a mutual help group based on the structure and principles of Alcoholics Anonymous but focused on the needs and issues of those who are in close relationships with someone with AUD.

 Al-Anon states that “members share their own experience, strength, and hope with each other.
 You will meet others who share your feelings and frustrations, if not your exact situation.
 We come together to learn a better way of life, to find happiness whether the alcoholic is still drinking or not.”

 Alateen is part of Al-Anon and is specifically for teenagers who are in a close relationship with an alcohol-dependent person.
 If there is a not an Alateen meeting available, teens are encouraged to attend an Al-Anon meeting instead.
 Al-Anon and Alateen meetings are free (contributions are appreciated) and run by peers.

 Community Reinforcement and Family Training (CRAFT) is an evidence-based program that helps families and friends of substance users encourage their loved ones to enter addiction treatment, while simultaneously improving their own lives.
 The CRAFT method uses a motivational approach and avoids confrontation or judgement.
 CRAFT teaches concerned significant others (CSO’s) how to lower their loved one’s defenses and help them feel understood by asking open-ended questions, complimenting positive behaviors, and utilizing other non-confrontational techniques.
 Once a person feels safe and understood, they are more likely to be receptive to help.